Our art and design lead is Mrs Teresa Coles.

 We enrich their time in our school with memorable, unforgettable experiences and provide opportunities which are normally out of reach – this piques their interests and passions.
 For example, we are fortunate to have a weekly Art Club hosted by Art Adventurers which provides children with opportunities to lead their own learning and explore their creativity.

 We have carefully chosen the artists we teach our children about at Russell.
 Our children learn about artists who are: skilled in different forms of art, from different cultures and from different periods of time.
-These artists include: Andy Goldsworthy, Andy Warhol, Henri Rousseau, Giuseppe Arcimboldo, Carl Warner, Claud Monet, David Hockney, Siobhán Healey, Mairead Burke, Henry Moore, William Morris, Paul Nash Henri Matisse and Eric Carle.
-In Years 3 and 4 our children also learn about prehistoric art and Egyption art.
+These artists include: Andy Goldsworthy, Andy Warhol, Henri Rousseau, Giuseppe Arcimboldo, Carl Warner, Claude Monet, David Hockney, Henry Moore, William Morris, Paul Nash, Henri Matisse and Eric Carle.
+In Years 3 and 4 our children also learn about prehistoric art and Egyptian art.
 We are intending to further develop multicultural links in the classroom over the next couple of years.

 We firmly believe that it is not just about what happens in the classroom, it is about the added value we offer to really inspire our children which goes beyond the Art and Design objectives set in the National Curriculum.
 We want our children to remember their art and design lessons in our school, to cherish these memories and embrace the opportunities they are presented with.